Eppo-exp/eppo-docs/docs/feature-flags/obfuscation.md

 }
 ```

-## Targetting rule values are conditionally hashed
+## Targeting rule values are conditionally hashed

-The `value` field in `conditions` may or may not be hashed depending on the configured `operator` for the targetting rule in the allocation.
+The `value` field in `conditions` may or may not be hashed depending on the configured `operator` for the targeting rule in the allocation.

 | `operator`                 | `value` |
 | -------------------------- | ------- |